dwlogo.gif (8261 bytes) THE GROWING WORLD OF DAHLIAS

 DISQUALIFICATION

 2. Blooms artificially supported above the top level of the vase.
-It should be noted that an artificial support warranting disqualification should be an internal or external support, supporting a weak stem.
-Pieces of material normally used for packing purposes found above the level of the vase, e.g. oasis, pieces of stalk ,and paper shall not be a reason for disqualification.
+It should be noted that an artificial support warranting disqualification could be an internal or external support, supporting a weak stem.
+Pieces of material normally used for packing purposes and not deemed to be supporting stems/& flowers found above the level of the vase, e.g. oasis, pieces of stalk, and paper shall not be a reason for disqualification.
 Note: If an exhibitor has used internal artificial support above the top level of the vase and it is confirmed, the matter shall be dealt with by the Affiliated Society Committee responsible for the show.

 3. Incorrect number of blooms in an exhibit.